vegaprotocol/documentation/docs/concepts/vega-protocol.md

 ### Propose a new market
 Tokenholders can propose new markets, which then need to be voted on by other tokenholders.
 If the market proposal gets a majority of tokeholder support, then it will be enacted.
 The required majority is defined by the network parameter `governance.proposal.market.requiredMajority`.

+A liquidity commitment is optional when proposing a market, but a market will not enter into continuous trading until its liquidity needs are met.

 To propose a market, you'll need to provide the details required for the market to begin trading right away.
 While some of the fields are free-text, others are constrained by a range set through network parameters, to ensure that the values provided are fit for purpose.

 Required fields include: